Sebana02/Sparky/README.md

 - [ ] Make architecture to support multiple languages,
   - Missing moderation/user commands
 - [ ] Add English support
+- [ ] log in which language file a literal is missing

 ### `General`